Botox, Dysport, Jeuveau, Xeomin Treatments - Brandon, FL

 - Dimpled Chin

-Botox (OnabotulinumToxinA), Dysport(AbobotulinumtoxinA), Xeomin(IncobotulinumtoxinA) are all neuromodulators that contain the same active ingredient which botulinum toxin type A. There have been studies done assess the properties and one study of 180 patients found that the duration of action of all 3 brands were very similar.
+Botox (OnabotulinumToxinA), Dysport(AbobotulinumtoxinA), Jeuveau, and Xeomin(IncobotulinumtoxinA) are all neuromodulators that contain the same active ingredient which botulinum toxin type A. There have been studies done assess the properties and one study of 180 patients found that the duration of action of all 3 brands were very similar.
 (Onset and duration of incobotulinumtoxinA, onabotulinumtoxinA, and abobotulinumtoxinA in the treatment of glabellar frown lines: a randomized, double blind study.
 Thomas Rappl, et al. Clin Cosmet Investig Dermatol.
 2013).

-How long do Botox, Dysport, Xeomin last?
+How long do Botox, Dysport, Jeuveau, and Xeomin last?

 On average about 3-4 months but longevity depends on does used, the area treated and the persons metabolism.